alttch/eva3/doc/items.rst

   expiration step is 0.1 sec.

 * mqtt_update = "notifier:qos" - if set, the item may receive active state
-  updates through the notification from the specified :doc:`MQTT server</notifiers>`.
+  updates through the notification from the specified :ref:`MQTT server<mqtt>`.
 Example: "eva_1:2".

 * snmp_trap - if set, the item may receive active state updates via :doc:`/snmp_traps`.